The Hardanger Fiddle Association of America presents

 Tokyo Spelemannslag

 The Tokyo Spelemannslag is a new group, founded in 2024.
 We have players ranging from beginner to experienced, and we’re enjoying exploring the Hardanger fiddle tunes and traditions together.
 We currently have 10 members, most of whom live in the Tokyo area, but we also have members from Kyoto and Hokkaido.
-We’re focusing on expanding our repertoire and getting used to playing together, and we also have some exciting events coming up later in the year, including a concert and dance!
+In 2025 we had several live events, and also sponsored a dance in October!”

 All sessions will be held on Zoom (https://zoom.us)